local-ch/lhs/README.md

 If no record is found an error is raised.

-## Proxy
-Instead of mapping data when it arrives from the service, the proxy makes data accessible when you access it, not when you fetch it.
-The proxy is used to access data and it is divided in `Collection` and `Item`.

 `find` can also be used to find a single uniqe record with parameters:

 ```ruby